rafaelbg27/rafaelbg27.github.io/_posts/2020-10-07-student-performance-in-exams.md

 ax3.set_xlabel('Gender', fontsize=14)
 ```

-All charts will follow the same pattern, this is why I've decided to post just one snippet of code, so all you need to do in ordem to replicate it is changing the name.
+All charts will follow the same pattern, this is why I've decided to post just one snippet of code, so all you need to do in order to replicate it is changing the name.
 Just to clear things out: for each bar plot, the further to the right, the higher the students grade.

 So, concerning the **gender** we have some small variations, showing that boys do a little better in math, but far worse in reading and writing.
-Take a while understading this graph, because it's simpler than the followings.
+Take a while understanding this graph, because it's simpler than the followings.
 The important thing to observe is the size of the middle bars in comparison with the 90-100 score ones.

 In conclusion, nothing very surprising or conclusive, this may be because of the small size of the dataset - around 1000 students.

 ![profile]({{ "assets/img/students-performance/gender.PNG" | absolute_url }})

-The **test preparation** feature is the more intuitive one, so our only direct conclusion is that students that have completed the test praparation have higher grades.
+The **test preparation** feature is the more intuitive one, so our only direct conclusion is that students that have completed the test preparation have higher grades.

 ![profile]({{ "assets/img/students-performance/test_preparation.PNG" | absolute_url }})

 The **lunch** is probably directly correlated with the financial situation of the student.
-Here, we can see a huge performance difference between the two groups, but another possible interpretation is just that eatting well during the test may improve your score.
+Here, we can see a huge performance difference between the two groups, but another possible interpretation is just that eating well during the test may improve your score.

 ![profile]({{ "assets/img/students-performance/lunch.PNG" | absolute_url }})